jfmaas/HOS-TYPO3-discovery/README.md

 ```
 mysql -u root -p
 ```
-During this act you have to create an user.
+During this step you have to create an user.

 Next: